 Guaranty

-This Guaranty (the “Guaranty”), dated as of , 200 , is made and entered into by [GUARANTOR], a corporation (“Guarantor”).
+This Guaranty (this “Guaranty”), dated effective as of , 200 (the “Effective Date”), is made and entered into by [GUARANTOR], a corporation (“Guarantor”).

 W I T N E S S E T H:

-WHEREAS, , a wholly owned subsidiary of Guarantor (“Counterparty”), and [Enron NORTH AMERICA Corp., a Delaware corporation][insert Enron affiliate, a _____________ corporation] (“Enron”), are contemplating entering into one or more swap, option or other financially-settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, [the Master Agreement of even date herewith (the “Master Agreement”)][the Confirmation of even date herewith (the “Current Confirmation”)](all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, including without limitation, the [Master Agreement][Current Confirmation], whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Contract”); and
+WHEREAS, , a wholly owned subsidiary of Guarantor (“Counterparty”), and [Enron NORTH AMERICA Corp., a Delaware corporation][insert Enron affiliate, a _____________ corporation] (“Enron”), are contemplating entering into, or have entered into, one or more swap, option or other financially-settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, [including without limitation, [the Master Agreement dated as of the Effective Date (the “Master Agreement”)]]1 (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, [including without limitation, the [Master Agreement]]1, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Contract”); and

 WHEREAS, Guarantor will directly or indirectly benefit from the transactions to be entered into between Enron and Counterparty.